TaleOfFriendship/TaleOfFriendship.github.io/docs/_posts/2022-06-26-principled_workflow_ds.markdown

 &nbsp;

-As a follow up to my article about the [most important step]({% link _posts/2022-06-25-most_important_step.markdown %}){:target="_blank"}, which talks about why getting a good business understanding is, in my opinion, the most important step, I want to extend on the why and how to work on it.
+As a follow up to my article about the [most important step]({% link _posts/2022-06-25-most_important_step.markdown %}){:target="_blank"} I want to talk more about why good business understanding is the most crucial part in developing a solution.

 Clarifying the business needs has some immediate advantages: